breez/breez-sdk-liquid-docs/src/notifications/getting_started.md

 ### Push notification data

 When receiving POST request data on the webhook URL, the NDS should get the `token`, `platform` and optional `app_data` from the URL params.
-If necessary, convert the token to a token that can be sent to the push notification service.
+If necessary, convert the token into a token compatible with the push notification service.
+For example, if the application uses a different token identifier in the webhook URL, it will perform an internal lookup to convert this token into a push notification service token upon receiving the POST request.
 Then format the data to be sent to the push notification service, which includes converting any JSON data into a string format.

 By default, the Notification Plugin should receive the push notification data in the following format: